iframe-resizer/docs/src/content/docs/getting_started.md

 const iframes = iframeResize( [{options}], [css selector] || [iframe] );
 ```

-Once the setup has run an array of the iframes that have had _iframe-resizer_ bound to them.
+Once the setup has run, an array of the iframes that have had _iframe-resizer_ bound to them.

 ### Typical setup